IBM/KubeflowDojo/OpenShift/manifests/README.md

 ### Deploy Kubeflow Pipelines with Tekton backend

-As explained in the [Prepare OpenShift cluster environment](#prepare-openshift-cluster-environment) section, your cluster may have pre-installed with OpenShift Pipelines product.
+As explained in the [Prepare OpenShift cluster environment](#prepare-openshift-cluster-environment) section, your cluster may have pre-installed OpenShift Pipelines product.
 Kubeflow Pipelines can leverage the OpenShift Pipelines as the Tekton backend.
-On the other hand, you can choose to install the Tekton Pipelines as part of the Kubeflow Pipelines deployment.
+Otherwise, you can choose to install the Tekton Pipelines as part of the Kubeflow Pipelines deployment.
 Choose one of the approaches feasible to your cluster.

 #### 1. Leverage OpenShift Pipelines